%!TEX encoding = UTF-8 Unicode

 \begin{abstract} \noindent

-This template is provided for papers bachelor's and master's programs in Linguistics at the University of Bergen, Norway.
+This template is provided for papers at the bachelor's and master's programs in Linguistics at the University of Bergen, Norway.

-It demonstrates the use of \LaTeX, a document preparation system which is especially useful for scientific papers and theses.
+It demonstrates the use of \LaTeX, a document preparation system which is quite suited to scientific papers and theses.

-This document is not intended to give a realistic example of linguistic content, but attempts to demonstrate many different textual elements that may be useful in writing a term paper or a bachelor's thesis.
+This document is not intended to give a realistic example of linguistic content, but attempts to demonstrate many different textual elements that are common in a term paper or a bachelor's thesis.

 \end{abstract}